fanghenshaometeor/ood-mode-ensemble/EXPERIMENTS.md

 ## Evaluation on out-of-distribution detection

-You should prepare all the common OoD data sets and remember to modify the in-distribution and out-distribution data directories in `./utils_ood.py` as yours.
+You should prepare all the required OoD data sets and remember to modify the in-distribution and out-distribution data directories in `./utils_ood.py` as yours.

 ### Detection performance of single modes